BAIDU-USA-GAIT-LEOPARD/CIFAR10-Training-BaiduNet9/README.md

 Training
 --------
-Training a small network(BaiduNet9) to reach 94.0% test accuracy on CIFAR10 data using one Baidu Cloud Tesla V100 GPU.
+Training a small network(BaiduNet9) to reach 94.0% test accuracy on CIFAR10 data using one Baidu Cloud Tesla V100 GPU with 16 GB memory.

 To reproduce our results, after logging into Baidu Cloud, just type: